-The Remote Commander program was the first application created as part of the Pebbles project, and was originally put on the web for free downloading in February, 1998.
-Since then, it has been downloaded over 30,000 times.
-Remote Commander allows strokes on the main display area of the Palm to control the PC's mouse cursor (Figure 2-a), and for Graffiti input to substitute for the PC's keyboard input.
-Remote Commander has a custom pop-up on-screen "soft" keyboard that contains all of the keys on a standard PC keyboard (Figure 2-b).
-As with the regular Palm keyboard, Remote Commander's keyboard pops up when the user taps in the "abc" or "123" areas at the bottom of the Graffiti area.
-Since Remote Commander inserts the input into the PC's low-level input stream, it can be used to supply input to any PC application.
-The original goal for Remote Commander was to enable multiple people at a meeting to take turns controlling a PC using their handhelds.
-In addition to the Palm version shown here, we implemented versions of Remote Commander for Microsoft PocketPC and WindowsCE devices.
+The RemoteCommander program was one of the first application created as part of the Pebbles project, and the first version was put on the web for free downloading in February of 1998.
+Since then, it has been downloaded about 30,000 times.
+RemoteCommander allows strokes on the main display area of the Palm to control the PC's mouse cursor (Figure 2-a), and for Graffiti input to emulate the PC's keyboard input.
+There is also a custom pop-up onscreen "soft" keyboard that contains all of the keys on a standard PC keyboard (Figure 2-b).
+As with the regular Palm keyboard, RemoteCommander's pops up when the user hits in the "abc" or "123" areas at the bottom of the Graffiti area.
+Since input is inserted into the PC's low-level input stream, RemoteCommander can be used to supply input to any PC application.
+The original goal for RemoteCommander was to enable multiple people at a meeting to take turns controlling a PC by using their handhelds.
+In addition to the Palm version shown here, RemoteCommander also works on Microsoft PocketPC and WindowsCE devices.

-Figure 2. (a) The main screen in Remote Commander is used as a touchpad.
+Figure 2. (a) The main screen in RemoteCommander is used as a touchpad.
 The labels (Shft, Ctrl, etc.) describe what the physical buttons do, and also serve as on-screen buttons. (b) The pop-up on-screen "soft" keyboard has all the PC's keys.
 The top blank area above the keyboard can still be used as a touchpad to move the mouse.

-Another Pebbles application, called Shortcutter, allows users to create custom panels of buttons, sliders, knobs, and pads to control any PC application.
+Another Pebbles application, called ShortCutter, allows users to create custom panels of buttons, sliders, knobs, and pads to control any PC application.
 Although we did not adapt Shortcutter or measure its performance in our case studies, we demonstrated its use and some subjects found it useful and created their own panels of controls.

-All of the Pebbles applications, including Remote Commander, must communicate with the PC.
-Pebbles supports a variety of transport protocols, including serial cables (such as the cradle supplied with Palm devices or a regular cable), infrared (IR), and wireless local-area network technologies such as 802.11b and BlueTooth.
+All of the Pebbles applications, including RemoteCommander, must communicate with the PC.
+Pebbles supports a variety of transport protocols, including serial cables (such as the cradle supplied with Palm devices or a regular cable), infrared (IR), or using a wireless local-area network technology such as 802.11b.
 For the current study, we used fifteen-foot serial cables donated by Synergy Solutions.
-IR seems attractive since it is built into Palms already, but it is directional and short range, so maintaining a long communication between the Palm and the PC is difficult and drains a lot of battery power.
-However, it would certainly be desirable to have an effective low-power wireless communication method to replace a cable.
-Fortunately, wireless is coming, driven by many other handheld and telephony applications, so we are optimistic about using a wireless technology for Remote Commander in the future.
+IR seems attractive since it is built into Palms already, but it is directional and short range, and so maintaining a long communication between the Palm and the PC is difficult and drains a lot of battery power.
+However, it would certainly be very desirable to have an effective low-power wireless communication method instead of a cable.